metalcanine/awcw32ky-client/README.md

   1. test stand to obtain win32k usage logs (standalone mode)
   2. client for [arewecontentwin32kyet](https:://github.com/metalcanine/arewecontentwin32kyet) (client mode)

-`npm start` is also a viable option, and option flags can be passed in like `npm start -- -h`
+Running client.js directly with `node src/client.js` is also a viable option, and more option flags are available such as `node src/client.js -h`.
+This is preferable to `npm start` as it avoids npm's process startup overhead.

 ### standalone